 A lender must disclose these fees and charges to you ahead of time.
 Examples include:

-- Mortgage insurance premiums — The initial premium is 2 percent.
+- Mortgage insurance premiums — The initial premium is two percent.
 There is also an annual premium that is 0.5 percent of the unpaid mortgage balance.

 - Third-party charges — This may include an appraisal, title costs, inspections, local recording fees, taxes, credit reports, and more.